Arziburst/Burst-docs/src/view/pages/Docs/Welcome/index.md

 Burst is the perfect template for react web applications.

-Typescript, webpack, react, redux are the basis of most SPA applications, and here they are already fully and conveniently configured.
+Typescript, Webpack, React, Redux are the basis of most SPA applications, and here they are already fully and conveniently configured.
 Simple and flexible react architecture with customized routing.
 Also Redux is configured with DDD approach, which makes it possible to generate boilerplate code in a couple of steps.

 Ready to use, just waiting for you!